- What is WaterSense?

 - Promote indoor and outdoor water efficiency and WaterSense labeled products and programs.

-- Participate in national outreach campaigns such as Fix a Leak Week and quarterly partner-only webinars.
+- Participate in national outreach campaigns, such as Fix a Leak Week, Sprinkler Spruce–Up, and Shower Better, and quarterly partner–only webinars.

 - Provide input for the program by submitting a brief annual update on water–efficiency activities.